 How sacred do you hold the separation of church and state, for example?

-How strong is your loyalty to federalization within the states?
+How strong is your loyalty to the state-federal structure?

 Note on design and appearance

-Despite how it may seem, this series is intended to be read by a general audience.
+Despite how it may seem, this article series is intended to be read by a general audience.
 Therefore, it should be understood that I have intended a certain obstruction into the design of this work — in the form of words from foreign languages.
 Be warned.
-Some words appearing throughout this proposal are not only foreign, but also from long deceased languages.
+Some words appearing throughout the historical economy of truth are not only foreign, but also from long deceased languages.
 This seeming unnecessary difficulty affords me, as the author of this work, one security.
-That my reader may be liberated from any modern prejudices which could undermined the intended experience of this work.
+That my reader may be unburdened by any modern prejudices which could undermined the intended experience of this work.

 One last note.
 I have been careful not to say too much from out of those fields of research which I am not an expert.
-While I fashion myself as something of a metaphysician (having found myself invested in the discipline for over ten years now), the novelty of this work remains within what we know as aesthetics.
-In announcing this, the work makes no presumptions of originality to its etymological datum or metaphysical foundations.
-To this, I am in debt to the rich enlightenment from thinkers such as Friedrich Nietzsche, Martin Heidegger, Ludwig Wittgenstein, John Dewey, E.F.
-Schumacher, Michael Michailidis, and Bonnitta Roy.
+While I fashion myself as something of a metaphysician (having found myself invested in the discipline for over ten years now) the novelty of this work remains within what we know as aesthetics.
+In announcing this, I make no presumption to the originality of this work’s etymological datum or metaphysical foundations.
+To this, I am in debt to the rich enlightenment from thinkers such as Friedrich Nietzsche, Martin Heidegger, Ludwig Wittgenstein, Bonnitta Roy, and Michael Michailidis.
 Let this enumeration satisfy the gratitude which I owe to those thinkers.
 Instead, this work should be read as a work of aesthetics — its primary object is the metamodern aesthetic — which manifests through all activities of life — and climaxes most jarringly within the political realm.

 —Justin Carmien, March 23rd, 2020